eternalscholar/ArcGIS-API-for-JS-Tutorial/Introduction.md

 This tutorial is divided into two parts.
 Tutorial-I is an introductory tutorial for 2D where three layers, a point layer, a line layer and a polygon layer, will be displayed over a basemap and they will be styled to make them look more attractive.
 In Tutorial-II, we will deal with 3D where we will extrude data in the third dimension overlaid on a basemap.

-This tutorial was developed as a requirement for the course "GIS 715 - Geovisualization" at North Carolina State University.

 ## Sources: